accordproject/techdocs/docs/accordproject-faq.md

 ### How is an Accord Project "Smart Contract" different from "Smart Contracts" on the blockchain?

-Smart legal contracts should not be confused with so-called “smart contracts”, which are scripts that necessarily operates on a blockchain system.
-Smart contracts may form part of a smart legal contract or smart document but do not represent the agreement in its entirety.
-For example, a smart legal contract may include an on-chain smart contract script that is triggered to transfer a digital asset between counter-parties.
-Equally, a smart contract may have nothing to do with a legally binding agreement.
-For example, a smart legal contract may not use a blockchain system at all, such as where an agreement triggers a Stripe payment.
+Accord Project Smart legal contracts should not be confused with so-called blockchain “smart contracts”, which are scripts that operate within a blockchain system.
+On the blockchain a smart contract is often written in a specific language like solidity that executes and operates on the blockchain.
+It lives in a closed world.
+An Accord Project Smart Contract contains text based template that integrates with a data model and the Ergo language.
+The three components are integrated into a whole.
+Using Ergo an Accord Project Smart contract can communicate with other systems, it can send and receive data, it can perform calculations and it can interact with a blockchain.

 ### What benefits do Smart Legal Contracts provide?